alechewitt/llm-ui-challenge/README.md

 [View the live HTML](https://alechewitt.github.io/llm-ui-challenge/outputs/spotify/gemini_3_pro_preview.html)

 If it wasn't for the missing album artwork images, I would have been fooled into thinking this was the real Spotify interface.
 The visual fidelity is remarkably close to the original.
-Though it's worth noting there isn't any actual functionality or interactive features beyond the appearance.
+Though it's worth noting there aren't any actual functionality or interactive features beyond the appearance.

 ---